matthewyingtao/gatsbyPortfolio/data/Post Ideas.md

 The design of my website.

-Learn Lodash by pulling it apart
+Learn Lodash by pulling it apart (currying)